jasonwyatt/Android-DebugPort/README.md

 # Android DebugPort

-Android DebugPort allows you to write and execute code within your app's context, at runtime, and from the comfort of your computer's terminal.
+Android DebugPort is a drop-in utility which allows you to write and execute code within your app's context, at runtime, and from the comfort of your computer's terminal.
 Think of it as a window into your application through which you can both inspect _and_ modify its state.

 You can connect to one of two REPL servers running within your app:

 * Debug REPL - Run java-like code and inspect/modify the state of your android application.
 * SQLite REPL - Execute queries against your app's SQLite databaases.

-## Getting Started
+## Getting Started - Drop-in

 ### Configure Your Dependencies